 Each of these elements forms a necessary component of the overall burglary charge, so if the prosecution fails to prove one element, the entire case will fail.

-The most basic defense and the one that most defendants will try is a claim of actual innocence.
-In other words, this defense involves convincing the court that the defendant did not commit the acts in question.
+The most basic burglary defense and the one that most defendants (in any criminal case) will try is a claim of actual innocence.
+In other words, this defense involves convincing the court that the defendant didn't commit the acts in question.

 The prosecution bears the burden of proving a defendant's guilt beyond a reasonable doubt, so in order to defeat a burglary charge a defendant must create a plausible doubt in the minds of the jury as to whether the prosecution's evidence truly demonstrates that they committed the crime.